 The Green Climate Fund (GCF) Readiness Program provides resources for strengthening the institutional capacities of National Designated Authorities (NDAs) or focal points and Direct Access Entities to efficiently engage with the Fund.
 Resources may be provided in the form of grants up to USD 1 million per country per year or technical assistance.

-The USD 5.5 billion CTF was established in 2008 to provide emerging economies with scaled-up financing (loans, subordinated debt, equity investments, guarantees and grants), through six partner MDBs, to contribute to the demonstration, deployment, and transfer of low-carbon technologies with a significant potential for long-term greenhouse gas (GHG) emission savings.
+The CTF was established in 2008 to provide emerging economies with scaled-up financing for the demonstration, deployment, and transfer of low-carbon technologies with a significant potential for long-term greenhouse gas (GHG) emission savings.
+The CTF received 5.5 billion in commitments, to be deployed through six partner multilateral development banks (MDBs).

 The Global Environment Facility (GEF) aims to help developing countries and economies in transition contribute to the overall objective of the United Nations Framework Convention on Climate Change (UNFCCC) to mitigate climate change, while enabling sustainable economic development.
 The GEF is intended to cover the incremental costs of a measure to address climate change relative to a business as usual base line.
 Additionally, the GEF has multiple, focused initiatives: